mel-project/docs.melproject.org/developer-guides/gibbername/melprot-a-quick-intro.md

 ## Coin graph traversal

-A very common task for thin clients is traversing the **coin graph** of the blockchain, which is the global directed graph of all transactions spending and creating coins.
+A very common task for light clients is traversing the **coin graph** of the blockchain, which is the global directed graph of all transactions spending and creating coins.
 For instance, this is a fragment of the coin graph centered around [a particular mainnet transaction in block 1901450](https://scan.themelio.org/blocks/1901450/674735b7b7e4163f7404715bd6b8433a8db523c52279ad07e2b4e88a6708d873):

 <figure><img src="../../.gitbook/assets/image (1).png" alt=""><figcaption></figcaption></figure>